markuskimius/getopt-sh/README.md

 ## What does it do?
 Installing coffee:

-* Provides several scripts, bash functions, and libraries.
+* Provides several scripts, functions, and libraries to bash.
 * Sets the environment variable `$COFFEE` to coffee's _parent_ directory.
 * Sets other environment variables:
   * Add `$COFFEE/*/bin` to `$PATH`